uxtely/js-utils/static-pages-bundler/README.md

 The HTML and CSS are custom (an incomplete), but you can make them point to a popular NPM package like we do in [minifyJS](./minifyJS.js)

+### Compression
+Each HTML document, CSS and JS file is pre-compressed with brotli.
+For example, there's a `dist/index` and a `dist/index.br`.

 ## Installation